What is Traditional Chinese Medicine?

 Traditional Chinese Medicine (TCM) has gained worldwide respect and recognition.
-It is an ancient form of oriental medicine that employs Acupuncture and Herbs as a form of treatment.
-TCM views disease or lack of wellness as an imbalance in the body that are considered to contribute to illness and disease.
+It is an ancient form of oriental medicine that employs Acupuncture and Herbs to address imbalances in the body that are considered to contribute to illness and disease.

 The art of Chinese medicine has a history that dates back a few thousand years and integrates the concepts of Yin and Yang, the five elements (wood, fire, earth, metal, water), and the union of man and nature.
-This unique medical theory is rooted in Chinese philosophy and is one of a kind in the health care community.
+This unique oriental medicine theory is rooted in Chinese philosophy and is one of a kind in the health care community.

-A basic principle of this medicine is that every person is composed of both electrical (protons, electrons, and neutrons create atoms that course through our entire being) and chemical energies (like the hormonal system).
+A basic principle of TCM is that every person is composed of both electrical energies (protons, electrons, and neutrons that create atoms which course through the body), and chemical energies (like the hormonal system).
 These energies are closely described as ‘Qi’ and ‘Blood’ or ‘Yin’ and ‘Yang’.
-Chinese Medicine can intervene on both levels through the use of Acupuncture and Chinese herbs.
+Chinese Medicine aims to address both levels through the use of Acupuncture and Chinese herbal remedies.

 TREATMENT MODALITIES MAY INCLUDE: